Standing seam metal roofing prices range from $11,000 to $14,500 installed on a 1,600 sq.ft. ranch home.

 These are practically the same among major manufacturers, since they come from same 3-4 steel / aluminum coil producers and are usually painted with the same Kynar / Hylar or Acrylic coatings.

 In terms of style options, you can select from 4 different looks:

 Standard: smooth, continuous surface that offers a sleek and clean look.

 Embossed: textured surface that adds visual interest and sophistication.

-Stiffening Ribs: vertical ribs running across the panels, offering a more traditional look and feel.
+Stiffening Ribs: vertical ribs running across the entire roof, offering a more traditional look and feel.